kedmahamelberg-ai/kedmahamelberg/_pages/defense.md

 After the committee deliberates, the promoters confer the doctorate, hand over the diploma, and deliver a *laudatio* (praise speech).
 {% include gallery id="gallery_conferral" caption="The moment of conferral." %}

-## After the defense
+## Dr. Hamelberg

 Tradition holds that new doctors sign a wall in the Agnietenkapel that has held signatures of PhDs going back decades.
-My paranymphs, my husband Daniel Hamelberg and my friend Dr. Gabriella Guinlle, stood beside me throughout.
+My paranymphs, my husband Daniel Hamelberg and my friend Gabriella Guinlle, also signed.

 {% include gallery id="gallery_after" caption="Signing the tradition wall with my paranymphs.
 Group photo with the committee outside Agnietenkapel." %}